How We’d Like to Make Decisions: Rationally

 The tendency to make decisions based on how easy it is to recall relevant data.
 This includes giving more weight to the most recent memories.
 We may ignore information that is more relevant but not as available.

 Example.
-Reading about a recent plane crash, and deciding to take a train on your next trip, or reading about a recent shark attack and avoiding a swim at the beach.
+Reading about a recent plane crash, and deciding to take a train on your next trip.
 Studies have shown that passenger train ridership significantly increases after the news of a major plane crash.
+Or, reading about a recent shark attack and avoiding a swim at the beach because you think it is too risky, while ignoring statistically more significant health risks of obesity or smoking, because those risks aren’t as available in your attention.

 The expectation that unrelated past events will influence the present.
 Derives from assuming the world is less random than it is.